dude56987/2web/README.md

 	2web all

-Each individual web section has its own CLI interface for running manual generation or a clean reset of a individual section.
+Each individual web section has its own CLI interface for running manual generation or a clean reset of a individual module.
 Resets may be required for missing or removed content.
-Sometimes websites change thier layout and the remote metadata will duplicate this can be solved by a section reset.
+Sometimes after updates the layout will change and the remote metadata will duplicate this can be solved by a section reset.
+In the worst case if functionality is broken you can run '2web nuke' and '2web all' to delete all metadata and website data and rebuild the entire website.

 To update each section use the following